-FUNCTION (default setting / value) DESCRIPTION Mute (off) Toggles projector audio between on and off.
+FUNCTION (default setting / value) DESCRIPTION Mute (Off) Toggles projector audio between on and off.
 Volume (5) Adjusts audio volume level.
-OSD Time (10) Sets the length of time the OSD will remain active after your last button press.
+OSD Time Sets the length of time the OSD will remain active after your last button press.
 The range is from 5 to 100 seconds.
-Quick Cooling (off) Enables or disables the Quick Cooling function.
+Quick Cooling (Off) Enables or disables the Quick Cooling function.
 Selecting On enables the function and projector cooling time will be shortened from a normal 90-second duration to approximately 30 seconds.
-Password (off) This is a selectable function.
+Password This is a selectable function.
 Selecting On limits use of the projector to only those who know the correct password.
 When the function is activated for the first time, you have to set a password for it.
-For more information, refer to "Utilizing the password function" on page 21.
+For more information, refer to "Utilizing the password function" on page 22.
 Once the password is set and this function is selected, the projector is password-protected.
 Users who do not know the correct password can not use the projector.
-WARNING: You will be inconvenienced if you activate the password functionality and subsequently forget the password.
+WARNING: You will be inconvenienced if you activate the password.
+(Off) functionality and subsequently forget the password.
 Print out this manual (if necessary) and write the password you used in this manual, and keep the manual in a safe place for later recall.
 The password can be entered by using either the buttons on the projector or the remote control.
+The password will display on-screen when being input.
 Change Password You will be asked to enter the current password before changing to a new one.
-For more information, refer to "Utilizing the password function" on page 21.
-Reset Returns all settings to the factory preset values.
-The following settings will still remain: Mirror, Language, Password, High Altitude Mode, Phase and H Position.
+For more information, refer to "Utilizing the password function" on page 22.
+Returns all settings to the factory preset values.
+The following settings will still remain: Mirror, Language, Passw High Altitude Mode, Phase and H Position.